Upcoming Events Explore the many events put on by the Historic Salisbury Foundation

 OctoberTour

-Join us for the 50th Annual OctoberTour and explore historic properties in the West Square Historic District and Downtown Salisbury!
-This milestone event features an unforgettable lineup of homes, guided tours, complimentary trolleys, and the free Bank Street Festival with food, vendors, and live music.
+Join us for the 51st Annual OctoberTour and explore historic properties Salisbury and Rowan County.
+This milestone event features an unforgettable lineup of properties, guided tours, complimentary trolleys, and the free OctoberTour Festival with food, vendors, and live music.
 Celebrate history, architecture, and community in a weekend you won’t forget!

 In the Community